 Onewheel Pint Mileage

 After around 1000 miles then you will need to replace your tire depending on your riding style and conditions.
-The board is more than capable to ride thousands of miles when the correct maintenance and assuming you don’t have any defects.
+The board is more than capable of riding thousands of miles when the correct maintenance and assuming you don’t have any defects.

-Over the course of years and miles, you most likely will need to change the battery pack.
+You most likely will need to change the battery pack over the course of years and miles.
 The normal Onewheel Pint has quite low mileage from the beginning so any degradation will hit your range.
 The battery is rated for more than 500 charges so there are plenty of miles down the road.

 The Onewheel tire usually lasts around 750-1.500 miles, so expect to change a couple of tires during the years.
 A softer tire will wear down faster than a harder rubber one.
 Read more about when to change your tire.